 - Having obesity

-- A past history of heatstroke
+- A history of heatstroke

 - Not taking breaks during sun exposure while working in extreme heat conditions